glacials/twos.dev/src/cold/apple.md

 do.
 For online orders, roughly half of the non-Amazon orders I place support it.

 The experience of managing an Apple Card in Wallet is also the first credit card experience that feels like it was made this century.
 The app is beautiful, snappy, and simple.
+Summer and I have moved our primary credit card to the Apple Card and it's been a fantastic and financially beneficial switch.

 {{ video "Drilling into Apple Card transactions using Wallet." "card" }}